 Really pricie, but super fun to cruise up and down the Willamette or Columbia rivers, sipping mimosas and gorging yourself silly at the all-you-can-eat buffet.
 Not feeling brunch?
 They offer a Mother’s Day dinner cruise on both their Portland and Columbia Gorge ships, too!
 Advance reservations and payment is required.

-Okay, so it’s not exactly Portland, but The Multnomah Falls Lodge boasts one of the best Sunday brunch buffets with breath-taking views of the falls, and they’re cooking up something even more special on Mother’s Day!
+Okay, so it’s not exactly Portland, but The Multnomah Falls Lodge boasts one of the best Sunday brunch buffets with breath-taking views of the falls (since it’s still closed from the fire).
+And they’re cooking up something even more special on Mother’s Day with both brunch and dinner buffets!
 Reservations are not required, but certainly a good idea for this special day.

 Carved ham and turkey, cedar planked salmon, crab Legs, a shrimp scampi station, cooked-to-order omelet station, and over thirty additional items are on this all-you-can-eat brunch buffet along the beautiful Columbia River.
 I’m getting verklempt just thinking about it!
 Reservations encouraged.